 So many memories to comfort us, Cannon Beach vacations, camping at Redfish Lake, trips to Lowman cabin, random whistling, grocery store adventures, building a tear drop trailer himself from the wheels up, singing songs with his own version of the words, and his go to phrase, “just peachy”.
 Humorous, generous, kind, thoughtful, loving.

 Tom was a survivor, prostate cancer, two strokes, three heart attacks, and one full cardiac arrest with 56 minutes of CPR.
 Sadly, Tom passed away July 3, 2019 due to metastatic adenocarcinoma to the bone.
 Strong willed, optimistic, courageous.

 Tom leaves behind his wife, Alana of 27 years and 3 sons Cody, Justin (Megan) and Jesse, as well as his beloved dog, Half Pint.
 He is survived by his parents, siblings Pam (Doug), Uyeki and Ron (Hayley), Craig, his in-laws Al and Sharon Johnson, Todd (Angela) Johnson, nieces, nephews, cousins, and many friends.

 There are no services planned at this time.
-Tom’s request is that you spend time with the people you love because none of us knows how much time we will be blessed with.To send flowers to the family of Tom Craig, please visit Tribute Store
+Tom’s request is that you spend time with the people you love because none of us knows how much time we will be blessed with.To send flowers to the family or plant a tree in memory of Tom Craig, please visit Tribute Store